📑 Table of contents

 Context 200K 1M 1M 128K

-Overall Quality ⭐⭐⭐⭐⭐ ⭐⭐⭐⭐ ⭐⭐⭐⭐ ⭐⭐⭐⭐
+Overall quality ⭐⭐⭐⭐⭐ ⭐⭐⭐⭐ ⭐⭐⭐⭐ ⭐⭐⭐⭐

-🏆 Strengths and Weaknesses of Each Model
+🏆 Strengths and weaknesses of each model

 Strengths:

-- Best at handling complex, lengthy instructions
+- Best at following complex and long instructions

-- Excellent at nuanced, structured writing
+- Excellent at nuanced and structured writing

 - Most reliable for autonomous agents (coding, analysis)